wyplay/pytracemalloc/README.rst

 Functions
 ---------

-enable():
+- ``enable()``

   Start tracing Python memory allocations.

-disable():
+- ``disable()``

   Stop tracing Python memory allocations and stop the timer started by start_timer().

-get_process_memory()
+- ``get_process_memory()``

   Get the memory usage of the current process in bytes.
   Return None if the platform is not supported.

   Use the psutil module if available.

   New in pytracemalloc 0.8.

-start_timer(delay: int, func: callable, args: tuple=(), kwargs: dict={})
+- ``start_timer(delay: int, func: callable, args: tuple=(), kwargs: dict={})``

   Start a timer calling ``func(*args, **kwargs)`` every *delay* seconds.

   The timer is based on the Python memory allocator, it is not real time.
-   *func* is called at least after *delay* seconds, it is not called exactly after *delay* seconds if no Python memory allocation occurred.
+  ``func`` is called at least after ``delay`` seconds, it is not called exactly after ``delay`` seconds if no Python memory allocation occurred.

-   If start_timer() is called twice, previous parameters are replaced.
+  If ``start_timer()`` is called twice, previous parameters are replaced.
 The timer has a resolution of 1 second.

-   start_timer() is used by DisplayTop and TakeSnapshot to run regulary a task.
+  ``start_timer()`` is used by ``DisplayTop`` and ``TakeSnapshot`` to run regulary a task.

-stop_timer()
+- ``stop_timer()``

-   Stop the timer started by start_timer().
+  Stop the timer started by ``start_timer()``.

 Classes
 -------

 * DisplayUncollectable: Display uncollectable objects.
   Methods:

   - display(): display uncollectable objects

   Attributes:

   - color (bool, default: stream.isatty()): if True, use colors
   - cumulative (bool, default: False): if True, display() displays all uncollectable objects, if False, display() only displays new uncollectable objects.
   - format_object (callable, default: repr.repr): function formatting an object

 * DisplayTop(count: int): Displaying to top N of the biggest allocation.
   Methods:

   - display(): display the top
   - start(delay: int): start a task using tracemalloc timer to display the top every delay seconds
   - stop(): stop the task started by the start() method

   Attributes:

   - color (bool, default: stream.isatty()): if True, use colors
   - compare_with_previous (bool, default: True): if True, compare with the previous top, otherwise compare with the first one
   - filename_parts (int, default: 3): Number of displayed filename parts
   - show_average (bool, default: True): if True, show the average size of allocations
   - show_count (bool, default: True): if True, show the number of allocations
   - show_lineno (bool, default: False): if True, use also the line number, not only the filename
   - show_size (bool, default: True): if True, show the size of allocations
   - user_data_callback (callable, default: None): optional callback collecting user data.
 See Snapshot.create().

 * Snapshot: Snapshot of Python memory allocations.
 Use TakeSnapshot to regulary take snapshots.
   Methods:

   - create(user_data_callback=None): take a snapshot.
 If user_data_callback
     is specified, it must be a callback returning a list of (title: str, format: str, value: int). format must be "size".
 The list must always have the same size and the same order to be able to compute differences between values.
     Example: [('Video memory', 'size', 234902)].
   - filter_filenames(patterns: str|list, include: bool): remove filenames not
     matching any pattern if include is True, or remove filenames matching a pattern if include is False (exclude).
 See fnmatch.fnmatch() for the syntax of patterns.
   - write(filename): write the snapshot into a file

   Attributes:

   - pid (int): identifier of the process which created the snapshot
   - stats (dict): raw memory allocation statistics
   - timestamp (str): date and time of the creation of the snapshot

 * TakeSnapshot: Task taking snapshots of Python memory allocations: write them into files.
   Methods:

   - start(delay: int): start a task taking a snapshot every delay seconds
   - stop(): stop the task started by the start() method
   - take_snapshot(): take a snapshot

   Attribute:

   - filename_template (str): template to create a filename.
 "Variables" can be used in the template: "$pid" (identifier of the current process), "$timestamp" (current date and time) and "$counter" (counter starting at 1 and incremented at each snapshot).
   - user_data_callback (callable, default: None): optional callback collecting user data.
 See Snapshot.create().

 Python internals